 Here we are today in the new millennium, with advertisers, commerce, entertainment and information providers all targeting the new millennials (at least, until the next generation is defined).
 The volume and velocity of data, content, and choices is almost inconceivable.
 It’s an app-based society and we’re learning and adapting to changes daily or we couldn’t survive.

-That’s why the Pockit app came along, at just the right time in this digital world.
+That’s why the Pockitapp came along, at just the right time in this digital world.
 Today we need agility, speed and flexibility in our daily life.
-Pockit provides that by converting the change returned from any cash transaction into digital currency immediately at point of sale.
-Rather than carrying home those loose bills and coins, put them in your Pockit.
-Designate your Pockit to a checking or savings account.
+Pockitapp provides that by converting the change returned from any cash transaction into digital currency immediately at point of sale.
+Rather than carrying home those loose bills and coins, put them in your Pockitapp.
+Designate your Pockitapp to a checking or savings account.
 Replenish or purchase a gift card.
 Or donate to a good cause, because it is your money and you can do with it as you will.
 The most important thing is it takes that little problem of loose change away and gives you choice, convenience and control.
 It’s the changing face of change.

 See you on the flip side!